HealthCatalyst/healthcareai-r/README.md

    4. Under the build tab, run 'Check' and verify that only one roxygen warning arises
       - This warning is due to the [limitations](https://github.com/wch/R6/issues/3) of roxygen and R6 method documentation
       - This is the only warning/error/note that's allowed when merging to master

+   5. Create a [pull request](https://yangsu.github.io/pull-request-tutorial/) so that your changes can be reviewed before merging

 ## For issues